-A party where you can create your perfect have chocolate with syrup, candy canes, marshmallows all in one yummy cup?
+A party where you can create your perfect hot chocolate with syrup, candy canes, and marshmallows all in one yummy cup?
 Yes, please!
-Shutterfly has created a fun idea for your next holiday party and best of all, they’ve even included free printables.
+Shutterfly has created a fun idea for your next holiday party featuring a hot chocolate bar.
+Best of all, they have free printables.

-No matter how many guests you will host, having a variety of toppings is key.
-Below are some topping suggestions and extra items to have like spoons, labels and treats!
-Don’t worry about having too much, no one will complain about all that extra chocolate.
+No matter how many guests you host, having a variety of toppings is key.
+Below are some topping suggestions and extra items to have like spoons, labels, and treats!
+Don't worry about having too much–no one will complain about all that extra chocolate.

 Suggestions for a hot chocolate bar